Toloka/docs/en/guide/concepts/efficiency-metrics/ban-rate.md

 # Bans

-This metric shows the percentage of banned Tolokers.
+This indicator shows the percentage of banned Tolokers.
 A high percentage may indicate incorrect quality control settings.

 #### Features